 Equal Distribution of Estate Value and Assets

-If the will does not state how the value of the house should be divided among the heirs, disagreements may arise.
+If the personal will does not state how the value of the house would be divided among the heirs, disagreements may arise.

 For instance, if five siblings inherited a home and one of them took care of the parents until their death, that sibling may ask for a higher percentage and this could lead to conflicts.